aws/aws-cdk/CONTRIBUTING.md

 - [Docker >= 19.03](https://docs.docker.com/get-docker/)
   - the Docker daemon must also be running

-First fork the repository, and then run the following commands to clone the repository locally.
+First fork the repository https://github.com/aws/aws-cdk/fork, and then run the following commands to clone the repository locally.

 ```console
 $ git clone https://github.com/{your-account}/aws-cdk.git